Legislative Package

 The goal of the City’s Legislative Package is to clearly communicate the City’s legislative and budget priorities to legislators, staff, advocates, and the general public.
 The requests that form the Package generally originate from City Council members, City staff, and the City’s many boards and commissions.

-2024 Legislative Package
+2025 Legislative Package

-On December 16, 2023, City Council adopted the 2024 Legislative Package.
+On December 14, 2024, City Council adopted the 2025 Legislative Package.

 Recognize and Strengthen State Partnership with Localities

-- The City supports statewide programs and funding to address the need for additional affordable housing in our community and to preserve currently affordable housing stock, including an increase in funding for the Virginia Housing Trust Fund (VHTF), one of the Commonwealth's most important tools to assist local and regional efforts in crafting housing affordability solutions.
+The City supports statewide programs and funding to address the need for additional affordable housing in our community and to preserve currently affordable housing stock, including an increase in funding for the Virginia Housing Trust Fund (VHTF), one of the Commonwealth's most important tools to assist local and regional efforts in crafting housing affordability solutions.

 Preserve and Expand Local Authority and Funding for Localities

-- The City supports additional local tools and authority to protect and expand the stock of affordable housing in the region and across the Commonwealth and supports legislation and budget items that facilitate a housing economy in Alexandria, and across Virginia, that helps provide the necessary range of price points, safe and sustainable housing options, and the associated services to meet the needs of a thriving city, and a thriving Commonwealth.
+The City supports additional local tools and authority that facilitate a housing economy in Alexandria, and across Virginia, that helps provide the necessary range of price points, safe and sustainable housing options, and the associated services to meet the needs of a thriving city, and a thriving Commonwealth.

-- The City supports legislation to provide localities with the authority to regulate the use of gas-powered leaf blowers and to create incentive programs to encourage the adoption of energy efficient technologies, machinery, and appliances.
+The City supports legislation to provide localities with the express authority to regulate the use of gas-powered leaf blowers and to create incentive programs to encourage the adoption of energy efficient technologies, machinery, and appliances.

-- The City supports efforts to protect existing multimodal transportation funding and to ensure that transportation projects in Northern Virginia continue to receive appropriate funding after decades of underfunding by the state;
+The City supports efforts to protect existing multimodal transportation funding and to ensure that transportation projects in Northern Virginia continue to receive appropriate funding after decades of underfunding by the state.

-- The City supports efforts to modernize the local tax structure.
+The City supports efforts to modernize the local tax structure.
 Short of comprehensive tax reform, the City is supportive of opportunities for additional local revenue authority to increase funding for critical local needs, including transit, transportation, school construction and renovation, and other significant capital needs.

 Protect and Support Vulnerable and Underserved Populations